 - Add all ingredients to a 16-oz jar and shake vigorously to combine ingredients.

-The oil in the dressing may harden a little in colder storage temps.
+- The oil in the dressing may harden a little in colder storage temps.
 Just run the bottle under lukewarm water or leave it on the counter for about 20-30 minutes.
 Make sure you give the dressing a good shake each time before using it to really incorporate the ingredients!

 Serving Size:1 oz

 Amount Per Serving: Calories: 122Total Fat: 14gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 11gCholesterol: 0mgSodium: 73mgCarbohydrates: 0gFiber: 0gSugar: 0gProtein: 0g

 Nutrition information is automatically calculated and may not always be accurate.

 Watch our Zesty Italian Vinaigrette web story here.